 Even if you utilize this trend as decor only and not for consumption, bowls of fruit as the main centerpiece, accented by votives like this rooftop wedding in San Francisco, can cut down on costs tremendously.
 “It’s so beautiful and natural; to add fruit to the mix, bowls of lemons or limes, tropical fruit mixed with maidenhair ferns—it’s not DIY, it’s good taste,” says Cole.

 We know fruit can have its moment in the wedding design, but what about vegetables?
 Absolutely!
-A plethora of cabbages or artichokes graced the tables of this wedding in Tennessee, and for the better.
-This would be perfect for a rustic, barn wedding or an intimate fall wedding down on the farm highlighting the bounty of harvest and the abundance of your life ahead as a married couple.
+A plethora of cabbages or artichokes graced the tables of this wedding in Spain, and for the better.
+This would be perfect for a rustic, wedding or an intimate wedding in the country highlighting the bounty of harvest and the abundance of your life ahead as a married couple.

 Choose a statement flower that will really catch the eyes of your guests.
 Instead of turning them into a large arrangement, keep it simple and arrange a handful of small, inexpensive glass vases—perhaps from your florist or even as rentals—together as a centerpiece.
 This can be done on round or long tables alike, and keeps things crisp and clean, while still being bold and chic.